FinOMOP/FinOMOP_OMOP_vocabulary_test/DOCUMENTATION/how_to_set_up_development_enviroment.md

 ## Copy the Athena vocabulary files

-Navigate to the latest release in GitHub and download output_omop_vocabulary.zip.
+Navigate to the latest release in GitHub and download input_omop_vocabulary.zip.
 Unzip the contents in the folder OMOP_VOCABULARIES/input_omop_vocabulary/.